The Best place to go Dog Sledding in Banff National Park

 dogsledding banff snow

-Some were young and new to the game while others were old vets that refuse to go into retirement.
-Whenever Kylie stopped the sled to look at lynx or porcupine tracks, the dogs looked back in frustration wondering why she put on the break.
+Some were young and new to the game, while others were old vets who refused to go into retirement.
+Whenever Kylie stopped the sled to look at lynx or porcupine tracks, the dogs looked back in frustration, wondering why she had put on the break.
 “Doesn’t she know by now that all they want to do is run?”

 Traveling to Banff?
 Check out all the best things to do in Banff